jherediagu/open-art-shield/ROADMAP.md

 # Roadmap

-OpenArtShield is an experimental toolkit for measuring practical image protection techniques under real-world transformations.
+OpenArtShield is an experimental, honest toolkit for protecting visual work from unauthorized AI use - and measuring what actually holds up.

 The project does not aim to make images AI-proof.
-Its goal is to provide reproducible tools for embedding, extracting, attacking, measuring, and reporting how protection signals behave under realistic conditions.
+Its goal is to give artists and developers reproducible protection layers - watermarking, embedding cloak, provenance - plus the tools to embed, attack, measure, and report how each layer behaves under realistic conditions.

 ## Principles